Corcoran, California: Education

+Infrastructure

 Railroads

 Corcoran is served by the BNSF Railway, which is the successor to the Santa Fe Railway.
 The mainline track through Corcoran was part of a route connecting the San Francisco Bay Area to Bakersfield, California.
 The track was constructed by the San Francisco and San Joaquin Valley Railway about 1898.

+Corcoran was the southern terminus of the Visalia District, a branch line running to Calwa via Tulare, Visalia, and Reedley.
+This line was abandoned and the rails pulled up in the 1990s.
+Only the wye and a short section of track remain to serve a lineside industry.

-Today, Amtrak California's San Joaquin stops at Corcoran station.
+Today, Amtrak California's Gold Runner stops at Corcoran station.

 From 1910 to 1934, the Kings Lake Shore Railroad operated a line that ran southwest from Corcoran to what is the now-extinct Tulare Lake.

 On December 2, 2010, the California High-Speed Rail Authority Board voted to start construction of the first part of the California High-Speed Rail line at Borden near Madera and continue it to Corcoran.
 Construction began in 2012.